Stage one complaints

-- (Clients only) your surname at birth and date of birth and National Insurance number (if you don’t have a reference number)
+- (clients only) your surname at birth and date of birth and national insurance number

 - your contact details so that we can respond

-If you are unhappy with our initial response, you can send a further complaint for consideration by a stage 2 complaints handler to email@example.com.
-If you are writing to us but are not using the clearly mark your letter ‘Complaint’.
-We will arrange for a second review of your complaint by a different complaint handler.
+If you are not satisfied with our initial response, you can send a further complaint for consideration by a stage two complaints handler.

 We will need the following information:

-- explain why you are unhappy with the initial reply and what issues remain unanswered
+- explain why you are not satisfied with the initial reply and what issues remain unanswered

 - suggest how you believe the situation ought to be remedied